OliFady/Zett/2025-10-10 Collins Good to Great.md

 ---
 You can accomplish anything in life, provided that you do not mind who gets the credit. —HARRY S. TRUMAN1 — location: [305]() ^ref-56773

 ---
-as a classic example of what we came to call a Level 5 leader—an individual who blends extreme personal humility with intense professional will. — location: [349]() ^ref-39394

----
 a Level 5 leader—an individual who blends extreme personal humility with intense professional will.
 We found leaders of this type at the helm of every good-to-great company during the transition era.
 Like Smith, they were self-effacing individuals who displayed the fierce resolve to do whatever needed to be done to make the company great.
 Level 5 leaders channel their ego needs away from themselves and into the larger goal of building a great company.
 It’s not that Level 5 leaders have no ego or self-interest.
 Indeed, they are incredibly ambitious—but their ambition is first and foremost for the institution, not themselves. — location: [350]() ^ref-19532